 Is there a minimum age limit for players?

-For laser tag players we have a minimum recommended age of seven.
-Providing a child is aged seven or older and can manage the weight of the taggers, they are fine to participate.
-However, minors – anyone under 18 – must have parent/guardian consent prior to play.
+For laser tag players we have a minimum recommended age of six.
+We have had 5 year olds playing providing that they can manage the weight of the taggers.
+Anyone under 18 must have parent/guardian consent prior to play.
 Click on the following link for our laser tag waiver form.

 Are all games supervised?

 Yes, all laser tag games are carefully supervised by our marshals.
-All marshals are fully trained, and have undergone enhanced checks with the Criminal Records Bureau (CRB).
+All marshals are fully trained, and have undergone enhanced checks with the DBS.

 What happens if the weather is bad?

 Our taggers are water-resistant and as such laser tag can be played in most weather, including light rain, snow and windy conditions.
 If inclement weather is suspected, we advise players to bring waterproof and/or warm clothing as appropriate (plus a change of clothing), as games will generally continue as normal.
 However, like most electronic equipment it cannot easily be made totally waterproof, so if heavy rain is forecast and we don’t feel that we can safely run your booking, we will try to contact you in advance to let you know and to avoid you making a wasted journey (hence why we require a telephone number from you when you book).
 We will offer you the option either to move your booking to another time/date, or to receive a full refund of any money already paid to us.
 If there is heavy rain, thunder/lightning during your session then we will temporarily stop the game and take shelter until it passes.

 Do I need to be fit and healthy to take part in laser tag?